Want to know how to be a Mummy Blogger? I’m guessing you do, since you’re here.

 Try to think of a name that you can imagine yourself still loving in ten years time.
 One that will grow with you and won’t potentially limit the direction of the blog in the future.

-4. Set up your blog
+4. How to set up your blog

 I’ve already written previously about how to start a blog which has some basic steps to getting started.
 You’ll need to choose a name, buy your domain name, choose a host and set up your blog.
 I would highly recommend WordPress and, since writing that previous post, I have switched my hosting to Siteground.
 The link to Siteground is an affiliate link – if you click it and sign up with them, I will get a little commission (so thank you if you do!).

-5. Stay true to your own voice
+5. How to stay true to your own voice when blogging

 My best advice for knowing how to write your blog posts is to write them as if you are talking to your best friend.
 Be relaxed and at ease and true to your own voice.
 Don’t try to sound different to the person you are.